Spryx-AI/spryx-devops-workflows/README.md

 The `python-ci.yml` workflow handles linting and testing for Python projects.

 **Features:**
-- Code linting with Ruff
+- Code linting with Ruff (checking and formatting)
 - Type checking with MyPy
 - Testing with pytest through tox
 - Matrix testing with multiple Python versions
+- Conditional linting with skip option
+- Improved caching for faster builds
+- Optional coverage reporting to Codecov

 **Usage Example:**